afry-south/mix-match-cv/result_and_conclusion.md

 #### What was challenges did you run into?
 - Data collection
+	- Finding good and somewhat structured resumes was difficult.
+	- We did not get a very large dataset on assignments.
+	- We did not have enough time for data cleaning/analysis.
 - Labelling Data
 - Processing data
 - Imbalanced Data